There Are Some Things I Miss When Away From Home

 I miss working comfortably when away from home!

 2) The Jura coffee machine that makes my foamed milk latte with the mix perfected after a year of tweaking settings and trying to find just the perfect caramel syrup.
+Without this, my mornings are just not the same.
+That’s why we spent so long reading reviews and taking advice from www.greatcoffeebrewers.com before buying our machine – it had to be the right one.
 While it is easy to find lots of coffee spots in Italy, it will likely never be my perfect mix.
-The little machines in the room make coffee better than typical North American in-room machines but …
+The little machines in the room make coffee better than typical North American in-room machines but nothing can replace my perfect cup from my machine.

 3) Our bed and pillow now meld to our bodies, enveloping us just the way we want.
 It is the thing I ache for most on the return flight.
 While beds in Europe are much better than most we have seen in Caribbean travels, it is sometimes hit and miss.
 Last year we were pleasantly surprised with how many hotels, small and large, offered pillow menus.
 Ensuring David has a good orthopaedic pillow ensures that Linda will not hear snoring all night!